javiburn/Is-it-my-Birthday/README.md

 This project is a simple Django web application inspired by [isitchristmas.com](https://isitchristmas.com/).
 It displays whether today is your birthday or not.

+By default it takes the 2nd of September (my Birthday) as the input.

 ## Features

 - Displays a simple message indicating if today is your birthday.